 - .5 ounces Hoodoo chicory liquor. if you cannot find it, feel free to substitute with your favorite coffee liquor

 - .5 ounces brown sugar simple syrup recipe in Notes

 - 3 beans espresso beans garnish, optional but lovely

 - Fill a cocktail shaker with ice.
 Pour all ingredients over the ice.
 Place the lid securely on the shaker and shake vigorously to combine.

-- Strain the ingredients into a cocktail coupe or Nick and Nora glass.
+- Strain the ingredients into a cocktail glass, coupe, or Nick and Nora glass.
 Garnish with three coffee beans.